 Get paid more for less time

-Essentially, you want to do great work, achieve brilliant results (we're in the business of making commercial goals a reality, after all) and get paid really well for less time.
-That's your goal.
-Less treadmill, more high quality, well-paid work.
+You want to do great work, achieve brilliant results (we're in the business of making commercial goals a reality, after all) and get paid well for less time.
+That's your goal: less treadmill, more high quality, well-paid work.

 Ignore everyone else

-Instagram is wonderful but it can make us feel inadequate in a heartbeat.
-We see people producing such brilliant work, building seemingly successful companies, we suddenly feel insecure about our own projects.
-It can really dent our confidence.
+Instagram is lovely, but it can make us feel inadequate in a heartbeat.
+We see people producing such brilliant work, building seemingly successful companies, we suddenly feel insecure about our projects.
+It can dent our confidence.

 Ignore everyone else.
-Concentrate on your own business.
-Spend a little time each day on improving it.
+Concentrate on your own business and spend a little time each day on improving it.
 Always consider your goals and the people you'd like to work with.
 A little marketing every day will go a long way.

 Sometimes, we make ourselves busier for the sake of feeling busy.
-Perhaps we feel guilty for running our own businesses and subconsciously fill up our days with unnecessary tasks.
-Perhaps we need to ramp up our productivity instead and get super strict with how we spend our time.
+Perhaps we feel guilty for running our businesses and subconsciously fill up our days with unnecessary tasks.
+Maybe we need to ramp up our productivity instead and get super strict with how we spend our time.

 Start tracking what you're doing on a typical day.
 Are emails distracting you too often?
-Set aside half a hour each morning to go through your inbox and once more after lunch.
+Set aside half an hour each morning to go through your inbox and once more after lunch.
 Do things keep popping up, demanding your attention?
 Switch off any "notifications" from social media.
 Make focus your new mission.
-Devote each morning to a difficult project and you can then get all those crappy admin tasks sorted when your brain's not as sharp in the afternoon.
+Devote each morning to a challenging project, and you can then get all those crappy admin tasks sorted when your brain's not as sharp in the afternoon.

 You know what to do.
-Get focused.
-Get disciplined.
+Get focused and disciplined.
 Ditch guilt and expectations.
 Respect yourself and cherish your precious time.
 Become ruthless about who you work with and what you do each day.
 Before you know it, you'll release yourself from the chaos and suddenly find the space you need to do more of what you love.